CagriCatik/Modular-SDC-Pipeline/docs/architecture.md

 speed from the `info` dictionary, and then iterates until termination or a fixed horizon is reached.

+The pipeline is parameterised by `config.yml`, which configures the factories for perception, planning, and control as well as the simulator wrapper.

 ```mermaid
 sequenceDiagram
     participant Env as CarRacing-v3